Conversing with nature through taste

 Artist note

-And so I have hand-stitched the table cloths which has taken over 20 hours.
+And so I have hand-stitched the table cloth directly onto 9 which has taken over 20 hours.
 The piece began when I began the first table.
-The act of stitching one of care, one which can be violent on the body for an extended amount of time.
-Also an act of survival.
+The act of stitching, one of care, one which can be violent on the body if overworked.
+It is also an act of survival.
 We sewed our own clothes because it was what we could afford.
-We could make something out of nothing.
+We made something out of nothing.
 The fabric chosen is related to my heritage.
 The women in my family sleep in silk.
 It is our lineage.
 My mother only wore denim, likely died in it.
-I wrap the tables in white as though covering the furniture of an abandoned house, covering mirrors in mourning, stitching the fabric together, the legs like arms in a jacket meant to restrain those in mental institutions.
+I wrap the tables in white as though covering the furniture of an abandoned house, covering mirrors in mourning, stitching the fabric together, the legs like arms in a jacket meant to restrain those who cannot be trusted.

 Menue